-HMRC - OT18550 - The New Approach To Governance And Delivery
+HMRC - OT18550 - PRT Compliance: The New Approach To Governance And Delivery

 The new approach is focussed on understanding how our customers’ governance and processes manage tax risk, see TCRM1000.

 System assurance has always been a concern of PRT compliance as returns and claims are not subject to independent audits prior to submission and significant reliance has to be placed on the accuracy of operators’ systems.
 As reflected in earlier guidance there has been a focus on accounting systems from the first claims audit, the taking up of accounting issues as they arise, any subsequent reviews of accounting systems and the PRT/Accounts reconciliation process, see OT18660.